-The Dorian mode has a bit of a melancholic feel to it and work best harmonically when played against minor keys.
+The Dorian mode has a bit of a melancholic feel to it and works best harmonically when played against minor keys.
 Since the Dorian mode contains a flat 7th, minor 7th chords are ideally suited for improvising in Dorian mode.
 The best chords for using C Dorian are Cm7 and Am7.
 Just about any chord in the key of C minor will work.

 The best way to practice improvising using a C Dorian scale is to jam with your friends over 2 or 4 bar sections of Cm7 and Am7.
 If you don’t have a ready made band to jam with, you can record a backing track yourself or find one on the net.

 Here are a few tips to keep in mind as you work on your improvisation skills.